Home SAFE Home

 - Play in grassy areas.
 Dirt may contain higher levels of lead.

-- Lower the number of mosquitoes by getting rid of standing water.
-Look at old tires, birdbaths, tree swings, rain gutters, etc.
+- Lower the number of mosquitoes by reducing or getting rid of standing water.
+Look for standing water in old tires, birdbaths, tree swings, rain gutters, etc.

 - Backyard burning, even of wood and papers, can worsen asthma and is also a fire hazard.
 Never burn trash or plastics!
 It puts toxic gases in the air.